 Art equipment provided.
 Stool, board, paper, easel if doing acrylics or oils.

-Different exciting art excursions and sightseeing: Nice, Menton, Saint-Jean Cap Ferrat - Villa Ephrussi de Rothschild, Eze, close to Monaco.
+Different exciting art excursions and sightseeing: Nice, Eze, Saint-Jean Cap Ferrat - Villa Ephrussi de Rothschild.

 7 nights SINGLE ROOM accommodation at a comfortable house in Nice.
 Visit our Accommodation section.